dd32/td-gh-ex/readme.txt

 == Description ==

-Aamla is a feature rich, lightweight and mobile first WordPress theme that is flexible and easy to use.
+Aamla is a feature rich, Gutenberg friendly, lightweight and mobile first WordPress theme that is flexible and easy to use.
 It is built with special focus on blog, business and e-commerce websites.
+Aamla helps you to build your pages even without pagebuilders and make your audios and videos stand out.
+It is compatible with gutenberg, woocommerce and many other plugins.
 Aamla is written with clean code and the most current HTML5 conventions.
 Aamla can be used as a solid base to build beautiful and functional websites.

 == Installation ==